thanlong/VMOSPro_RootXposed_Terminal/README.md

 <img src="https://i.imgur.com/4xMi7fx.png" />

-This script/tool can be used on VMOS, VMOS and any virtual machine with read-write system partition!
+This script/tool can be used on any virtual machine with read-write system partition!

 Only Superuser by Koush root supported, not Magisk or SuperSU.

-Also, My GEEK ROM have Terminal Tool v1.3 pre-installed.
+Also, My GEEK ROM have Terminal Tool v1.8 pre-installed.

 ### Why can I add files to `/` path in VMOS?